|staff||Prof. David Laidlaw||(TA) Steve Gomez|

 |office||Brown CIT 521||Brown CIT 423|

-Learn how to do interdisciplinary scientific visualization research, from soup to nuts, in one semester.
+In this class we will learn about solving scientific problems using computer graphics and visualization.
+We will learn how to do interdisciplinary scientific visualization research, from soup to nuts, in one semester.
 Projects will involve the solution of scientific problems using computer graphics, modeling, and visualization.
 Working in small groups, students will identify scientific problems, propose solutions involving computational modeling and visualization, evaluate the proposals, design and implement the solutions, apply them to the problems, evaluate their success, and report on results.
-Examples might include interactive software systems, immersive virtual reality cave applications, quantitative analysis tools, or new applications of existing visualizations methods.
+Example projects might include interactive software systems, immersive virtual reality cave applications, quantitative analysis tools, or new applications of existing visualizations methods.
+For this year in particular, the focus will be on applications in the new virtual reality cave.